Would you like something creamy, peanutty, vegetably, and easy? If so, make this stew.

 - 1 tablespoon tomato paste

-- 1 pounds boneless skinless chicken pieces , either breasts or thighs, cut into large chunks
+- 1 pound boneless skinless chicken pieces, either breasts or thighs, cut into large chunks

 - 1/3-1/2 cup chunky peanut butter

-Put in all ingredients except peanut butter into your Instant Pot and set your cooker to high pressure for 10 minutes.
-I used a frounceen block of chicken thighs which took about 15 minutes, so just adjust based on what cut of meat you're using.
+Put in all ingredients except peanut butter into your Instant Pot and set your cooker to High Pressure for 10 minutes.
+I used a frozen block of chicken thighs which took about 15 minutes, so just adjust based on what cut of meat you're using.

 - Allow it to release pressure naturally and open lid carefully.